crispab/codekvast/README.md

 Java 8 **and** Java 6 is required.
 OpenJDK is recommended.

+### Database

+MariaDB v10.0 is required for Codekvast Warehouse.

+Use the following command to install MariaDB (Ubuntu, Debian):

+    sudo apt-get install mariadb-server

+Then the following commands must be executed once:

+    $ sudo mysql
+    create database codekvast_warehouse;
+    grant all on codekvast_warehouse.* to 'codekvast'@'localhost' identified by 'codekvast';
+    Ctrl-D

 ### Build tool

 Codekvast uses **Gradle** as build tool.
 It uses the Gradle Wrapper, `gradlew`, which is checked in at the root of the workspace.